mattbruv/ccsr/README.md

 The port is written in [TypeScript](https://www.typescriptlang.org/), using [PixiJS](https://pixijs.com/) as the 2D rendering engine, and [React](https://reactjs.org/) to render a simple web interface.

-The [original game's code](https://github.com/mattbruv/ccsr-source) was decompiled using [ProjectorRays](https://github.com/ProjectorRays/ProjectorRays) and used as the base for this port.
+The [original game's source code](https://github.com/mattbruv/ccsr-source) was decompiled using [ProjectorRays](https://github.com/ProjectorRays/ProjectorRays) and used as the base for this port.

 ## History